zf3/volumio_touch_display_lite/README.md

 EN | [中文](README.zh.md)

-# DigiPlayer - A Clean UI for Volumio 3
+# DigiPlayer - A Clean Touch UI for Volumio 3

 DigiPlayer is a clean touch UI for Volumio 3, written in Flutter for the Raspberry Pi Touch Display.